klattphysio/klattphysio.github.io/index.md

 There are many times in a person's life when a physiotherapist may help them, and as a physiotherapist in Manitoba, I hope to bring some clarity to when seeing a physiotherapist may be right for you.

 Our primary goal as physiotherapists is to help people get moving again.
 For a number of reasons, our ability to move around the world can become difficult.
 Physiotherapists are trained to assess and treat these movement difficulties.
 Whether it's a medical condition, a minor injury or chronic pain, we are able to help you restore your function.

+### Who pays for physiotherapy?

+Physiotherapy provided at our clinic is not covered under Manitoba Health Insurance.
+This is the case for all private clinics in Manitoba that offer physiotherapy services.
+If you have third-party insurance coverage(such as insurance provided through your work), there is often a portion of it that covers the cost of physiotherapy sessions.
+At the [Centre for Natural Pain Solutions](https://www.klattphysio.ca/contact), we offer direct billing to most third-party insurance companies including, but not limited to: Manitoba Public Insurance, Workers Compensation Board of Manitoba, Canada Life, and Blue Cross.

+### What if I have to pay out-of-pocket for physiotherapy?

+Patients have the option to pay out-of-pocket for physiotherapy.
+It is important to note that physiotherapy fees paid directly by a patient are tax free and qualify as a medical expense for income tax purposes.
+All physiotherapy appointments at our clinic are one-on-one in a private treatment room, and we never double book our clients.
+Our goal is to get you better as soon as possible through a combination of in-clinic hands-on treatment and a self-managed home program specific to your current condition.